 Expect 2-3 practices and 1-3 games per week.
 Games can last up to 2+ hours; double-headers are common, especially on Saturdays.

 *Note for all Divisions: for player safety, pitch counts are limited for all pitchers under 18 years old.
-The number of pitches allowed and days of rest vary depending on division in Baseball.
+The number of pitches allowed and days of rest vary depending on player league age in Baseball.
 In Softball, players are limited on the number of innings they can pitch instead of the number of actual pitches.